Assault on Precinct 13 (1976 film): Plot

 In South-Central Los Angeles, a local gang, Street Thunder, steals a cache of assault rifles and pistols.
-At 3:00 am on a Saturday in Anderson, a crime-infested ghetto, a team of heavily-armed LAPD officers ambush and kill six members of the gang.
+At 3:00 am on a Saturday in Anderson, a crime-infested ghetto, a team of heavily armed LAPD officers ambush and kill six members of the gang.
 Later, the gang's four warlords swear a blood oath of revenge against the police and the citizens of Los Angeles.

-During the day, three sequences of events occur parallel to one another: First, Lieutenant Ethan Bishop, a newly promoted highway patrol officer, is assigned to take charge of the decommissioned Anderson police precinct during the last few hours before it is permanently closed.
-Only a skeleton staff remains, composed of Sergeant Chaney and the station's two secretaries, Leigh and Julie.
-Across town, two of the Street Thunder warlords, along with two other gang members, drive around the neighborhood looking for people to kill.
-One of the warlords shoots and kills a little girl, Kathy, and the driver of an ice-cream truck.
-Kathy's father, Lawson, pursues and kills the warlord and the other gang members chase him into the Anderson precinct.
-In shock, Lawson is unable to communicate to Bishop or Chaney what has happened to him.
+Lieutenant Ethan Bishop, a newly promoted CHP officer, is assigned to take charge of the decommissioned Anderson police precinct during the last few hours before it is permanently closed.
+Only a skeleton staff remains, including Sergeant Chaney and the station's two secretaries, Leigh and Julie.
+A prison bus commanded by a man named Starker arrives seeking medical help for one of three men being transported to the state penitentiary: Napoleon Wilson, a convicted murderer; Wells; and Caudell, who is sick.
+Across town, the Street Thunder warlords drive around looking for people to kill.
+One of the warlords fatally shoots a little girl, Kathy, and the driver of an ice cream van.
+Kathy's father, Lawson, pursues and kills the warlord before other gang members chase him into the Anderson precinct.
+In shock, Lawson is unable to communicate what has happened to him.

-Just before this, a prison bus commanded by Starker stops at the station to find medical help for one of three prisoners being transported to the state prison.
-The prisoners are Napoleon Wilson, Wells, and Caudell, who is sick.
-As the prisoners are put into cells, the telephone lines go dead, and the station’s electricity goes out.
-As Starker prepares to put the prisoners back on the bus, the gang opens fire on the precinct, using weapons fitted with silencers.
-In seconds, they kill Chaney, the bus driver, Caudell, Starker, and the two officers accompanying Starker.
+As Starker's prisoners are placed in cells, the telephone lines go dead, and the station's electricity goes out.
+While Starker prepares to move the prisoners back onto the bus, the gang opens fire on the precinct, using weapons fitted with silencers.
+In seconds, they kill Chaney, the bus driver, Caudell, Starker, and two officers accompanying Starker.
 Bishop unchains Wilson from Starker's body and puts Wilson and Wells back into the cells.
-When the gang members begin a second wave of shooting, Bishop sends Leigh to release Wells and Wilson, and they help Bishop and Leigh repel an attempted invasion, though Julie is killed in the firefight and Leigh is shot in one arm.
+When the gang members begin a second wave of shooting, Bishop sends Leigh to release Wells and Wilson, and the four of them repel an attempted invasion.
+However, Julie is killed during the firefight, while Leigh is shot and wounded in one arm.